 Main Findings: The authors categorized HIT functionalities by coordination level (information capture, provision, or exchange) and found that they were additive, meaning that higher levels of functionality included lower levels as well.
-Information exchange was the most highly community and help them become more cost effective.
+Information exchange was the most highly

 Generalizability to Medicare Population: Strong.
 The study focused on ACO care management processes.